NCAR/tiegcm/doc/userguide/output.rst

 metadata content of a sample primary history file: :download:`primary.ncd <_static/primary.ncd>`.
 This example file contains six daily histories (days 355 to 360 of 2002).
 This metadata is obtained via the "ncdump" command in the netCDF utilities.
 This example ncdump file contains data values for scalar and singly-dimensioned vectors only.
+You can also use the tgcm_ncdump script in the :term:`scripts/` directory.

-TIEGCM history files are "CF compliant", i.e., they conform to the `NetCDF Climate and Forecast (CF) Metadata Convention <http://cf-pcmdi.llnl.gov>`_.
+TIEGCM history files are "CF compliant", i.e., they conform to the `NetCDF Climate and Forecast (CF) Metadata Convention <http://cfconventions.org>`_.

 Primary and Secondary History Files
 -----------------------------------